apache/openwhisk-release/docs/upload_public_key.md

 The public PGP key file is named _KEYS_ available under the [staging directory](https://dist.apache.org/repos/dist/dev/incubator/openwhisk/).
 If you generate a new key to sign the artifacts, you need to update the file of public key in the staging directory for further use to verify the artifacts.
 Checkout the [staging directory](https://dist.apache.org/repos/dist/dev/incubator/openwhisk/) via subversion, modify the file KEYS by appending your local public key, and commit it back to the staging directory.
+Please refer to the [svn commands](http://svnbook.red-bean.com/en/1.7/svn.ref.html) to checkout, and commit.

 You can export your public PGP key by running the following command: